How to set up and process automatic prepayments and accruals

 Value The total net value of the prepayment, for example, 600.00.

-TIP: If the monthly values change during the length of the prepayment you should delete and read the prepayment.
+TIP: If the monthly values change during the length of the prepayment, delete and re-add the prepayment.

 Months Number of months for the prepayment.
 This can be between 2 and 12.